deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 {% endraw %}
 {% alert level="info" %}
-The above `NodeGroupConfiguration` uses the functionality embedded in the script [032_configure_containerd.sh](./#features-of-writing-scripts).
+The example of `NodeGroupConfiguration` uses functions of the script [032_configure_containerd.sh](./#features-of-writing-scripts).
 {% endalert %}

 {% alert level="danger" %}
-Adding custom settings causes a restart of the `containerd` service
+Adding custom settings causes a restart of the `containerd` service.
 {% endalert %}
 {% raw %}